joscheuerer/hands-on-workshop/docs/lab3-new.md

 ![NoCode interface](image/save-create-subscribe.png)
 _Fig.
 NoCode interface after adapting it_

-## 3.3 - Deploy your AWS vpc template via NoCode
+## 3.3 - Deploy your vpc-template via NoCode
 ### Description
 In this exercise you will use the previously created template.
 Put yourself in the shoes of a Cloud Consumer or Developer, who is not too much into IaC syntax.
 The NoCode interfaces allows also non-IaC-experts to use IaC.